npup/config-helper-rollup/README.md

 ## Usage

-In your `rollup.config.js` file, import `chr` like this:
+In your `rollup.config.js` file, import `chr`, and export a configuration (or array of configurations):

     import { chr } from "config-helper-rollup";

-Then, as usual in a rollup configuration file, export a configuration (or array of configurations as shown below):

     export default [
         chr("myApp").end(),
     ];